What we know about the shooter who killed 2 and wounded 17 in Minneapolis

 The shooter — armed with a rifle, shotgun and pistol — approached the side of the church at Annunciation Catholic School and shot through the windows toward the children sitting in the pews during Mass just before 8:30 a.m.

-O'Hara said Westman used all three weapons and fired dozens of rounds.
-Westman tried to barricade the doors with a wooden plank on the side of the church where he was shooting.
+O'Hara said Westman used all three weapons, fired dozens of rounds and tried to barricade the doors on one side of the church.

 Westman legally purchased the weapons, had no known criminal history and acted alone, the chief said.